Arizona clinic has workaround for abortion pill ban

 Under the arrangement that began Monday, patients will have an ultrasound in Arizona, get a prescription through a telehealth appointment with a California doctor and then have it mailed to a post office in a California border town for pickup, all for free.

 While not as easy as before an Arizona judge ruled that a pre-statehood law criminalizing nearly all abortions could be enforced nearly two weeks ago, the process saves an overnight trip to a major California city with an abortion clinic.
-And it is more accessible than the previous workaround Camelback Family Planning in Phoenix used, which was to have a doctor in Sweden prescribe the pills and a pharmacy in India mail them to Arizona.
+And it is more accessible than the previous workaround used by Camelback Family Planning in Phoenix, which was to have a doctor in Sweden prescribe the pills and a pharmacy in India mail them to Arizona.
 That could take up to three weeks.

 Ashleigh Feiring, a nurse at the clinic, said the cost of the pills will be covered by the Abortion Fund of Arizona, which is helping women pay for out-of-state access to abortions.
 Women can use a pill for an abortion until the 12th week of pregnancy.
 Pills and surgical abortions were legal until about 24 weeks until the U.S. Supreme Court struck down Roe v.
 Wade in June and allowed states to ban all abortions.